lancenacabuan/Shaliah/README.md

 coming-into-being.

-Over time, the pro-Nicene position gained ground, helped by theologians like the **Cappadocian Fathers**–Basil of Caesarea, Gregory of Nazianzus, Gregory of Nyssa–in the later 4th century.
+Over time, the pro-Nicene position gained ground, helped by theologians like the **Cappadocian Fathers** – Basil of Caesarea, Gregory of Nazianzus, Gregory of Nyssa – in the later 4th century.
 They clarified the terminology: *ousia* (essence) and *hypostasis* (person) were distinguished (previously used interchangeably sometimes), so one God (one *ousia*) exists as three co-eternal *hypostases*.
 They also